Chapter 10. It feels grand—like a milestone of sorts. Wow. We've all come this far! \^o^/

 Japanese to English translations and abridged YYH glossary

-anou, eh, hn, and maa.
+anou, eh, hn, and yo.
 Disfluencies of speech (much like the English uh and um), not limited to the Japanese language

 arigatou.
 Thank you, less formal than arigatou gozaimasu

 -chan.
-An honorific used to address girls, animals, or anything that the speaker considers to be cute
+An honorific used to address girls, animals, or anything that the speaker considers to be cute; indicates great closeness or intimacy when used to address boys

 chibi.
 Literally meaning small / little (in size), refers to a Japanese animation style wherein characters are drawn or portrayed with oversized heads and undersized bodies to add a comic relief effect to the current scene